Essential information about cremation in New Zealand

 According to the Funeral Directors Association of NZ, cremation provides a degree of flexibility if a final resting place isn’t easy to settle on.⁴ A person’s ashes may be scattered, interred in a memorial area reserved for ashes, put in a family plot or garden, and cemeteries that offer ashes-only areas.

 Considering that cremation is affordable and environmentally friendly, and can see a person placed in some of the world’s most beautiful spots, it’s not surprising that it’s the option chosen by 70% of New Zealanders for their final farewell.⁵

 The process of cremation

 Taking place within a kiln, cremation is carried out under very high temperatures and takes two to four hours.
 Often, family members can watch a loved one’s cremation casket being loaded into the cremator.
-Ashes are cremulated (broken up) once retrieved and returned to family in a small container.
+Ashes are broken up once retrieved and returned to family in a small container.

 Cremation in New Zealand: The facts you need to know

 Council rules state the deceased can be cremated in a casket or a shroud.
 While it’s okay to place mementos with the deceased, they must be combustible.
 Metal, rubber, glass, and plastic unfortunately can't be cremated.

 What's the time frame for cremation?